SassManMcGee/AITakeover-1985-/README.md

 [computer parts](/Relevant_images/computer_parts.png)

-The products on the website also included several similar products, with similar descriptions.
-These products often only had slight differences between one another, so as a result users would likely have to refer back to the chatbot for their task requirements or to look for help.
+The products on the website also included several near-identical products, with similar descriptions.
+These products often had only slight differences between one another, so as a result users would likely have to refer back to the chatbot for their task requirements in order to pick the right items.

 For example, task 1 asks the users to find "An item that will regulate the output voltage of your computer safely.
 You are looking for one of these that has advanced cooling technology, a high efficiency rating and will be reliable long-term."